sbiothmane/POLO341/Sprint_2/Minutes_Sprint_2/Minutes.md

 # Call to Order

 - 2 hours
-- Create a team and start working on tasks
+- Sprint 2 planning and finalizing final features of sprint 1

 # Approval of Previous Minutes